ePages-de/epages-docs/_posts/2016/2016-11-08-kubernetes-worker-components-and-skydns.md

 {% endhighlight %}

 As described in [the setup of the master components](https://developer.epages.com/blog/2016/10/18/kubernetes-master-components.html) _kubelet_ and _kube-proxy_ are affected by [an error](https://github.com/kubernetes/kubernetes/issues/18174).
-Therefore we do not insert a comma separated list of API servers but only the load balancer's URL in the parameter _api-servers_.
+Therefore, we do not insert a comma separated list of API servers but only the load balancer's URL in the parameter _api-servers_.
-Unlike the master nodes on the worker nodes shall run the real application pods.
+Unlike the master nodes, on the worker nodes shall run the real application pods.
-As a consequence _kubelet_ registers its own node within the API as "schedulable".
+As a consequence, _kubelet_ registers its own node within the API as "schedulable".

 ## Kube-proxy